SamArgt/AudioSourceSep/README.md

 python train_ncsn.py --dataset [dirpath] --config configs/melspec_ncsnv1.yml

 ```
+The model an tensorboard logs are saved automatically into trained_ncsn/ unless specified otherwise by the --output parameter

 ### train_glow.py
 Script to train Glow model
 ```bash
 python train_glow.py --dataset [dirpath] --config configs/melspec_glow.yml
 ```
+The model an tensorboard logs are saved automatically into trained_flows/ unless specified otherwise by the --output parameter

 ### train_noisy_glow.py
 Script to fine-tune trained glow model at different noise levels for the BASIS Algorithm
 ```bash
 python train_noisy_glow.py RESTORE_PATH --dataset [dirpath] --config configs/melspec_noisy_glow.yml
 ```
+The model an tensorboard logs are saved automatically into noise_conditioned_flows/ unless specified otherwise by the --output parameter

 ### run_basis_sep.py
 Script to run the BASIS algorithm on the MNIST, CIFAR10 dataset or MelSpectrograms.